ongres/stackgres/doc/content/en/02-features/08-observability/_index.md

 Envoy will send the additional metrics, and as long as there is a Prometheus instance configured in Kubernetes, there's nothing more to do.

-The StackGres web console includes built-in Grafana dashboards to visualize these metrics.
+The StackGres Web Console includes built-in Grafana dashboards to visualize these metrics.

 Have a look at the [Monitoring Guide]({{% relref "04-administration-guide/08-monitoring" %}}) to learn more about how to configure monitoring.